gulpjs/vinyl-fs/README.md

 - On write the stream will simply pass items through.
 - This stream emits matching [vinyl] File objects

+### watch(globs[, opt, cb])

+This is just [glob-watcher]

+- Takes a glob string or an array of glob strings as the first argument.
+- Possible options for the second argument:
+  - Any options are passed to [gaze]
+- Returns an EventEmitter
+  - 'changed' event is emitted on each file change
+- Optionally calls the callback on each change event

 ### dest(folder[, opt])

 - Takes a folder path as the first argument.